Stanley Spooner: The Automotor and Horseless Vehicle Journal

-On 15 October 1896, a monthly journal created by Stanley, titled The Automotor And Horseless Vehicle Journal, went on sale.
-It was published by F.king & Co.Ltd of St. Martin's Lane, Charing Cross.
-(Note: The offices had moved to 44, St. Martin's Lane before 1903.)
-Spooner had become the Managing Director of this company before August 1897.
+A few months later, on 15 October 1896, a monthly journal created by Spooner, titled The Automotor and Horseless Vehicle Journal, went on sale for sixpence.
+It was published by the company at its offices in St. Martin's Lane, Charing Cross, (Note: The offices had moved to 44, St. Martin's Lane before 1903.) and Spooner had become the company's managing director by May 1897.

-The first sixpence issue included a portrait and biography of Sir David Salomons, and also information about the 1896 Paris–Marseille–Paris Automobile race.
+The inaugural issue included a portrait and biography of Sir David Salomons, alongside coverage of the 1896 Paris–Marseille–Paris Automobile race.